rs-kellogg/krs-openllm-cookbook/doc/notes/use_case-notes.md

 We can imagine lots of things we might want to do with these reports, but to keep things simple lets just imagine we want to summarize one section: MD&A (Management Discussion and Analysis). (note: missing rigorous evaluation, previous workshop showed one with an information extraction problem)

+> Management discussion and analysis (MD&A) is a section of a public company's annual report or quarterly filing.
+The MD&A addresses the company’s performance.
+In this section, the company’s management and executives, also known as the C-suite, present an analysis of the company’s performance with qualitative and quantitative measures. https://www.investopedia.com/terms/m/mdanalysis.asp

 ## Find a Model

 Let's go on the Hugging Face Model Hub and find an appropriate model.